 Boards need to consider how to integrate legal, regulatory and ethical issues and concerns, their accountability for environmental and related matters, whether to seek carbon neutral and other outcomes, and how to report their aims and achievements in such areas.
-A project plan may be required to manage the diversity of short and longer-term tasks a determined response might require.
 What forms of environmental risk and impact assessment should be used?
 Should integrated sustainability reporting be adopted?
 Who should undertake these activities?
 How should pricing or related subsidies and taxation be used to achieve environmental goals (Kreiser et al, 2015, Tybout, 1972)?
 How should one assess, rate, measure and verify what has been achieved?